ArbeitsgruppeTobiasHarks/dynamic-prediction-equilibria/README.md

 ### Evaluating a Large Network

-This section explains how to reproduce the results for the tokyo network.
+This section explains how to reproduce the results for the Tokyo network.
 In this example, we measure the performance of the different predictors for each existing commodity.
 More specifically, for each commodity with source-sink-pair `(s, t)`, we introduce additional commodities - one for each predictor - with the same source-sink-pair and